Marijuana Addiction Rehab, Rehabilitation, Recovery and Treatment

-The stronger marijuana currently being smoked, is also more widely available due to the widespread prevalence of medical marijuana (i.e., “legalized” marijuana).
+The stronger marijuana currently being smoked, is also more widely available due to the widespread prevalence of pertains to psychiatric care marijuana (i.e., “legalized” marijuana).
 These two circumstances have caused greater impact on both the short-term and long-term levels.
 In the short-term, the stronger marijuana leads to its users experiencing heavier and potentially more damaging highs; among these short term effects are euphoria, distorted perceptions (up to and including hallucinations and other mild psychotic symptoms), memory impairment, and difficulty thinking and solving problems (source: National Institute on Drug Abuse – NIDA).

 Meanwhile, the long-term damage can be seen in the steadily increasing numbers of people seeking marijuana addiction rehab.
 The latest research indicates that an estimated five million Americans are currently using marijuana on a regular or a daily basis.
 While some statistics place the average age for users of marijuana at eighteen years old, the average age of those choosing to enroll in marijuana addiction rehab is much older, indicating that once one begins smoking marijuana, they may continue far past experimentation with it to an addiction that can last several years, even decades.
 On the other side of the spectrum, it appears that the age people are beginning to smoke marijuana is going down.
 According to the National Survey on Drug Use and Health, as recently as 2008, 25.8 million Americans age 12 and older had “abused” marijuana at least once in the year prior to the survey.
 This indicates that more and more young people out there are being exposed to a potentially abusive and addictive drug.
 (Source: http://www.samhsa.gov/)